anabelena/sushi-themed-web/README.md

 ## Deployment

-This project is deployed on GitHub Pages and can be accessed at https://anabelena.github.io/sushi-themed-web/
+This project is deployed on GitHub Pages and can be accessed at <https://anabelena.github.io/sushi-themed-web/>

 Feel free to contribute and enhance the Sushiman experience! 🍣

+## Screenshot